 “There are no special rules for nonresident aliens and US citizens living abroad for purposes of this provision.
 Wages, other compensation, and self-employment income that are subject to Medicare tax will also be subject to Additional Medicare Tax if in excess of the applicable threshold.”

 As we discussed in our article about Social Security tax for expatriates, the United States has Totalization Agreements with dozens of countries, primarily concentrated in Europe, which are designed to prevent double-taxation.
 If you reside in a country which has entered a Totalization Agreement with the US, you may choose to have your earnings covered by the Social Security program where you live, which means you will not have to pay Social Security tax.
 The IRS also notes that, at least typically speaking, “self-employed persons who are subject to dual taxation will only be covered by the social security system of the country where they reside.”

 Whether you’re already living abroad or are planning on expatriating in the near future, it’s important to review your tax responsibilities to ensure your full compliance with US tax laws.
 Negligent or accidental failures to comply can result in the imposition of costly penalties – and if the IRS determines that failure to pay tax was willful, or deliberate, you could even find yourself facing criminal charges subject to fines and jail time.

-If you’re a self-employed expatriate and have any questions or concerns about your tax obligations, call CPA Ted Kleinman at (800) 810-9312 to set up a free and confidential consultation.
-Ted has more than 20 years of experience assisting expats around the world with a wide variety of tax matters.
+If you’re a self-employed expatriate and have any questions or concerns about your tax obligations, call CPA Ted Kleinman at (541) 923-0903 to set up a confidential consultation.
+Ted has more than 30 years of experience assisting expats around the world with a wide variety of tax matters.